kdave/btrfs-progs/Documentation/ch-swapfile.rst

 * filesystem - must be only single device
 * filesystem - must have only *single* data profile
 * swapfile - the containing subvolume cannot be snapshotted
-* swapfile - must be preallocated
+* swapfile - must be preallocated (ie. no holes)
 * swapfile - must be nodatacow (ie. also nodatasum, no compression)

 The limitations come namely from the COW-based design and mapping layer of blocks that allows the advanced features like relocation and multi-device filesystems.
-However, the swap subsystem expects simpler mapping and no background changes of the file blocks once they've been attached to swap.
+However, the swap subsystem expects simpler mapping and no background changes of the file block location once they've been assigned to swap.

 With active swapfiles, the following whole-filesystem operations will skip swapfile extents or may fail: